kalanik0a/multasker/README.md

 ```
 multasker.log.Logger - A logging facility using the logging module
 multasker.test.Test - A test driven development facility using the unittest module

+multasker.process.TwoQueue - A batch processing multiprocessing facility using the multiprocessing module.

 multasker.process.StarMapThreadPool - A batch processing multiprocessing facility using the multiprocessing module
 multasker.process.ThreadPoolExecutor - A batch processing multithreading facility using the concurrent.futures module
 ```